nickatomlin/Korpus/README.md

  - Justin Bai
  - Kalinda Pride

-**WARNING: Current version not compatible with Chrome.
+**WARNING: Current offline version not compatible with Chrome.
 See here:  https://stackoverflow.com/questions/20904098/react-js-example-in-tutorial-not-working**

 To view the website in Chrome, use a SimpleHTTPServer as follows:
 ~~~~
 python -m SimpleHTTPServer
 ~~~~
-and open [localhost:8000](localhost:8000) in your browser to view the site.
+and open [localhost:8000](http://localhost:8000) in your browser to view the site.

 We're considering re-writing the codebase from PHP into ReactJS.
 This branch will store tests in React JS and eventually become the main codebase if we decide to make the switch.